ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 # Motivation

 In the current design of the language only incremental ranges are allowed.
-Though in some cases there's a need for loops going in reverse direction.
-This example demonstrates bubble sort algorithm where countdown loops are mocked:
+Though in some cases there's a need for loops going in the reverse direction.
+This example demonstrates the bubble sort algorithm where countdown loops are mocked:

 ```ts
 function bubble_sort(mut a: [u32; 10]) -> [u32; 10] {